breakfastquay/rubberband/README.md

 $ meson build && ninja -C build
 ```

+See "FFT and resampler selection" below for further build options.

 Alternatively, if you only need the static library and prefer a
 Makefile, try